folio-org/okapi/doc/guide.md

 line for ongoing request.
 A value of 0 disables this and is also the default.
 * `postgres_db_init`: For a value of `1`, Okapi will drop existing PostgreSQL database and prepare a new one.
-A value of `0` (null) will
-* `log_wait_ms`: Controls how often in milliseconds Okapi logs a `WAIT` line for ongoing request.
-A value of 0 disables this and also the default. leave it unmodified (default).
+A value of `0` (null) will leave it unmodified (default).
 * `token_cache_max_size`: Maximum number of token cache entries.
   Defaults to 10000.